-4. Code Enforcement
+5. Code Enforcement Program

 Currently, a part-time contractor for the City's Community Development Department performs code enforcement services in response to citizen complaints and proactively identifies potential code violations pertaining to health and safety, building and construction, subdivision, and zoning from windshield surveys of exterior structures and properties.
-However, if the City is awarded Community Development Block Grant (CDBG) funds, the City will hire a full-time Code Enforcement officer that will:
+The City will apply for CDBG funds through the State to implement this program.
+Once the City is awarded CDBG funds, the City will hire a full-time Code Enforcement officer that will:

-- Inform homeowners cited for code violation of the City's home improvement programs, such as the proposed Single-Family Owner Occupied and Multi-Family Rehabilitation Loan/Grant Programs (Housing Program No. 6) and provide program handouts in English and Spanish that describes eligibility requirements, the types of home improvements eligible under the program, and who to contact for the program application. - Coordinate rehabilitation work with the City planner and the homeowner seeking loans/grants through the proposed Single-Family Owner Occupied and Multi-Family Rehabilitation Loan/Grant Programs. - Work with the Greater Bakersfield Legal Assistance (GBLA) and other local low-income housing legal advocates to target any repeat offender landowners who consistently fail to provide decent habitable housing to tenants.
+Inform homeowners cited for code violation of the City's home improvement programs, such as the proposed Single-Family Owner Occupied and Multi-Family Rehabilitation Loan/Grant Programs (Program 7) and provide program handouts in English and Spanish that describes eligibility requirements, the types of home improvements eligible under the program, and who to contact for the program application.

+- Coordinate rehabilitation work with the City planner and the homeowner seeking loans/grants through the proposed Single-Family Owner Occupied and Multi-Family Rehabilitation Loan/Grant Programs. - Work with the Greater Bakersfield Legal Assistance (GBLA) and other local low-income housing legal advocates to target any repeat offender landowners who consistently fail to provide decent habitable housing to tenants.